-Last week we reached out for help understanding a photograph, and wow, did we get it.
+Last week we reached out for help toward understanding a photograph, and wow, did we get it.
 Our photo from the Hughes Company collection traveled far and wide.
-The image, known then as “Detective room, Police Department,” was not only a headscratcher, but also a Rorschach Test of sorts.
-Different eyes saw different things happening.
-Speculations, observations, and facts, sent via e-mail and comments, ranged from thinking it was initiation ritual to a theatrical production still.
-The majority who weighed in felt that what’s depictied is a police line-up.
-Within less than two day’s time enough evidence mounted to reasonably argue that it is a police line-up.
+The image known then as “Detective room, Police Department” was not only a headscratcher, but also a Rorschach Test of sorts.
+Different sets of eyes saw different things happening.
+Speculations, observations, and facts, sent via e-mail and comments, ranged from thinking it was an initiation ritual to a theatrical production still.
+The majority who weighed in felt that this is a police line-up photo.
+In less than two day’s time enough evidence mounted to reasonably argue that it is a police line-up.
 Whether or not it was staged or the real thing is one of the few questions left unanswered.

 We now know to call this photo “‘The White Masks’ Inspecting a Prisoner at Detectives Headquarters.”
-The first info to arrive came from Bill Zorzi, a former Baltimore Sun editor and writer/producer/actor of The Wire.
+Our first tip came from Bill Zorzi, a former Baltimore Sun editor and writer/producer/actor of The Wire.
 In an early afternoon e-mail to this writer he wrote:

 “At first I thought it looked as if it might be a courtroom—which they used to have in the old police station houses—given the paneling and the brass bar.
 Then I counted the masked men, which totaled 15—too big for a jury (even with alternates) and too small for a grand jury.
 Then I thought, hmmm, I bet this is the forerunner of the ol’ police lineup… before 2-way mirrors…”

-Zorzi followed his e-mail with another containing ten articles from The Sun.
+Zorzi followed up with another email containing ten articles from The Sun.
 But before his second transmission arrived, commenter Bill Lefurgy, archivist/digital preservationist at the Library of Congress, quoted a Sun entry titled “Sleuths Have Mask System: First Prisoner Subject to Ordeal Turns Pale,” from July 29, 1908:

 “…the Baltimore Detective Department initiated a ‘mask system’ that ‘enables detectives to examine crooks without being recognized.’
 The description is of masks ‘of the ordinary white dominoes with white muslin covering the lower part of the face,’ worn by 20 detectives; the detective captain is described as unmasked….”

 Several articles in the historic Baltimore Sun (accessible for free via ProQuest if you have a Pratt Library account) detail the story behind our photo.
-The paper has since posted some images of these articles on their DarkRoom blog.
+The paper has since posted some images of these articles to their DarkRoom site.
 Sherlock Swann, whose collected papers are available at the MdHS Special Collections Department, was appointed president of the Police Board in 1908.
-Well known and highly regarded for his tenure as the Burnt District Commissioner after the Great Baltimore Fire of 1904, Swann is apparently the first head of police to actually put serious effort into the job.
+Well known and highly regarded for his tenure as the Burnt District Commissioner after the Great Baltimore Fire of 1904, Swann was apparently the first head of police to actually put serious effort into the job.

 In March 1908, Swann traveled to New York City to school himself on the operations of a big city police department.
 One of the many practices he brought back with him was a ritual known as the “facing of the masks.”
 This practice was developed by Inspector Byrnes of New York in the mid-1880s.
 It was presumably a preventative measure.
 Masks were employed on the speculation that some career-minded criminals might have themselves arrested simply to learn the faces of detectives, thus adding to their skills and value.

 In what seems a rather intimidating practice, police would parade detainees about to be released due to lack of evidence before detectives wearing the white masks seen above.
 It was all part of the daily morning routine.
 In New York the practice was done on a much larger scale involving up to 100 detectives.
 Officially, the line-up was held so that detectives could learn the features and mannerisms of individuals who would surely be passing through their doors again and again.
-However, one can’t help but speculate this was as much as a shaming/intimidating ritual as a useful law enforcement practice, especially considering that a photography department existed even at Baltimore’s small Bertillon Bureau.
+However, one can’t help but think this was as much as a shaming and intimidating ritual as it was a useful law enforcement practice, especially considering that a photography department existed even at Baltimore’s small Bertillon Bureau.
 Each arrestee had already had his picture taken for the “Rogue’s Gallery.”

 By 1911, the NYPD had abandoned the masked line-up for being time consuming and wasteful of the detectives’ time.* These factors didn’t stop the Baltimore police from using it for many years.